Perfect Draft: 3rd in a 12-Team ESPN Standard League

 Round 2, Pick 10 – Mike Evans, Buccaneers

-The Draft Analyzer provided four wide receivers and one running back for my consideration at the 2.10.
+The Draft Hero provided four wide receivers and one running back for my consideration at the 2.10.
 It’s here where tiers become critical in drafts.
 All eyes are on Damien Williams with rookie Darwin Thompson possibly moving ahead of Carlos Hyde on the depth chart.
 However, even with the positive buzz, Williams sits in Tier 4 of running backs.
 All of the suggested wide receivers sit in Tier 2 or 3 given their talent and role on their respective teams.
-Draft Analyzer projected that my next available running back in the third round would be Aaron Jones.
+Draft Hero projected that my next available running back in the third round would be Aaron Jones.
 That’s actually an upgrade.
 Jones is ranked 14th in running backs while Williams is 15th and projected to score 189 points.
 Because there wouldn’t be a steep drop off in talent, I could forego Williams at 2.10 with an eye on running back options in the early third round.

-To solidify my choice of wide receiver, I compared both their value and projected usage using the Draft Analyzer.
+To solidify my choice of wide receiver, I compared both their value and projected usage using the Draft Hero.
 Mike Evans had the highest rank and projected to score at least seven points over the suggested alternatives (166).
 In addition, because I was so close to the turn, I could project to draft at least one of the wide receivers in consideration for this pick.
 With that knowledge, I could draft Evans understanding a wide receiver of similar value could be acquired after the next four picks.

 My Top Alternative: Keenan Allen